-If you wish to change divisions please apply in writing to the Sailing Committee.
+If you wish to change divisions please apply in writing to the Racing Committee.

 If a boat’s handicap drops below the minimum during a series it will be allowed to do so but will be adjusted back up to the minimum entry point at the start of the next series.